ninarodriguezz/ELP/JS/readme.md

 node game.js
 ```

 All interaction with the game is done through the terminal.
 So you can then enter the players' names in the terminal and start to play to Jarnac.
+Both players will take turns using the same keyboard.

+Notice that all the moves made during a game will be written in the file 'game_log.txt'.